Check eligibility for a mortgage

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-If you like the peace of mind that comes from knowing what your repayment will be every month, a fixed rate mortgage might be right for you.
+If you like the peace of mind that comes from knowing your monthly repayment amount, a fixed-rate mortgage might be right for you.

-A fixed rate mortgage benefits those who want to budget with confidence and don’t want their repayments rising due to higher interest rates.
-For example, first-time buyers who are adapting to the routine of making regular repayments, or investors who want to ensure that their cash flow isn’t affected by rising interest rates.
+A fixed-rate mortgage benefits those who want to budget with confidence and don’t want their repayments rising due to higher interest rates.
+These include first-time buyers who are adapting to the routine of making regular repayments and investors who want to ensure that their cash flow isn’t affected by rising interest rates.